Improving divergence cleaning in cosmological SPMHD simulations: Conclusions

 \section{Conclusions}

-We have demonstrated the following key results: \begin{enumerate} \item Implementing the \citet{Tricco2016} constrained divergence cleaning algorithm in {\sc OpenGadget3} leads to a dramatic reduction in divergence errors in cosmological simulations of galaxy clusters.
+We have demonstrated the following key results: \begin{enumerate} \item Implementing the constrained, energy-conserving Dedner-type cleaning algorithm of \citet{Tricco2012} and \citet{Tricco2016} in {\sc OpenGadget3} leads to a dramatic reduction in divergence errors in cosmological simulations of galaxy clusters.
 Specifically, divergence errors are reduced by 2--3 orders of magnitude relative to the previously employed Powell-only SPMHD scheme in {\sc Gadget}, which merely preserves the divergence without actively removing it.
 This improvement ensures that the magnetic field remains closer to the physically required solenoidal condition, enhancing the overall reliability of the simulation results.

 \item Large divergence errors, as observed in simulations that rely solely on the Powell scheme, have a systematic impact on the properties of the magnetic field, particularly in the outer, poorly resolved regions of clusters.
 In these regions, the growth of magnetic energy through dynamo amplification is suppressed, and the magnetic field strengths are generally underestimated.
 By actively controlling divergence, the constrained cleaning scheme allows for more accurate representation of field amplification processes, capturing stronger magnetic fields and more realistic dynamo behavior in low-density, under-resolved cluster outskirts.